-j.
+k.
 Tramadol

-- i.
-Description An opioid partial agonist that does not cause GI ulceration, or exacerbate hypertension or congestive heart failure.
-It also inhibits the reuptake of norepinephrine and serotonin which may contribute to its pain relief mechanism.
+- A) Description An opioid partial agonist that does not cause GI ulceration, or exacerbate hypertension or congestive heart failure.
+It also inhibits the reuptake of norepinephrine and serotonin which may contribute to it's pain relief mechanism.
 Side effects similar to opioid opioid side effects and may limit its use.
-They include nausea, sedation and dry mouth. - ii Indications Mild to moderate pain relief.
+They include nausea, sedation and dry mouth. - B) Indications Mild to moderate pain relief.
 As of the time of this guideline writing, formulations of tramadol has been FDA approved for management of moderate to moderately severe pain in adults.
 This drug has been shown to provide pain relief equivalent to that of commonly prescribed NSAIDs.
 There is some evidence that it alleviates neuropathic pain following spinal cord injury.
-However, given the effectiveness of other drug classes for neuropathic pain tramadol, should not be considered a first line medication.
-It may be useful for patients who cannot tolerate tricyclic antidepressants.

-- iii Contraindications Use cautiously in patients who have a history of seizures or who are taking medication that may lower the seizure threshold, such as MAO inhibitors, SSRIs, and TCAs.
+However, given the effectiveness of other drug classes for neuropathic pain, tramadol should be considered a second line medication.
+It may be useful for patients who cannot tolerate tricyclic antidepressants. - C) Contraindications Use cautiously in patients who have a history of seizures or who are taking medication that may lower the seizure threshold, such as MAO inhibitors, SSRIs, and TCAs.
 Not recommended in those with prior opioid addiction.
 Has been associated with deaths in those with an emotional disturbance or concurrent use of alcohol or other opioids.
-Significant renal and hepatic dysfunction requires dosage adjustment. - iv Side Effects May cause impaired alertness or nausea.
-This medication has physically addictive properties and withdrawal may follow abrupt discontinuation. - v Drug Interactions -Opioids, sedating medications, any drug that affects serotonin and/or norepinephrine (e.g. SNRI'S, SSRI'S, MAOI'S, and TCA'S). - vi Laboratory Monitoring Renal and hepatic function.
+Significant renal and hepatic dysfunction requires dosage adjustment.